 Unless slope stability calculations demonstrate otherwise, it is HIGHLY RECOMMENDED that swales be located a minimum horizontal distance of 200 feet from down-gradient slopes greater than 20 percent, and that slopes in contributing drainage areas be limited to 15 percent

-Site location/minimum setback

-Warning: A minimum setback of 50 feet between a swale and a water supply well is REQUIRED by the Minnesota Department of Health Rule 4725.4350.

 Depth to groundwater and bedrock

-Though Wet Swales are typically selected to convey and filter runoff at the surface, the potential for infiltration should be screened to protect ground water as well as for presence of karst geology.
-A separation distance of at least 3 feet is REQUIRED under the MPCA CGP between the bottom elevation of potentially infiltrating swales and the elevation of the seasonally high water table.

-Shallow bedrock areas should be avoided for infiltration swales with a minimum separation distance of 3 feet.

-A field soil properties investigation is HIGHLY RECOMMENDED.
+In general, there is no minimum separation distance required with stormwater wetlands.
+However, some source water protection requirements may dictate a separation distance if there is a sensitive underlying aquifer, which means that a liner might be required for portions of the wetland with standing water.
+A Level 2 liner is recommended.A field soil properties investigation is HIGHLY RECOMMENDED.

 Karst topography